KayErikMuench/reqiftools/README.md

 * an XHTML-based description,
 * an optional date,
 * a status marker
-* a priority marker an
+* a priority marker and
 * a risk marker.

 ReqIF-Parser
 ------------